2011 Sikkim earthquake: China

-In Tibet, building collapse was reported in Yadong, Dinggyê and Gamba.
+In Tibet, building collapse was reported in Yadong, Dinggyê, and Gamba.
 At least seven people were reported dead in Yadong.
 Telephone service was interrupted in the seat of Yadong County.
 At least 70% of buildings in Yadong were deemed unstable.

 Bhutan

-There were no reports of casualties in Bhutan, although cracks in walls and ceilings of houses were reported in Wangthangkha village, Lango and in the town area of Paro.
+There were no reports of casualties in Bhutan, although cracks in walls and ceilings of houses were reported in Wangthangkha village, Lango, and in the town area of Paro.
 There were also reports of a landslide right after crossing the Isuna Bridge from Paro towards Thimphu, and falling boulders after crossing Chundzom Bridge.
 Citizens were asked to avoid traveling on the Paro-Thimphu highway.
 Telecommunications networks were disrupted, with cellular networks unavailable after the quake.

-Prime Minister of Bhutan Jigmi Thinley updated in his status as "Phone lines remains clogged reflecting our caring and close knit society.
+Prime Minister of Bhutan Jigmi Thinley updated his status as "Phone lines remains clogged reflecting our caring and close knit society.
 No damage reported from East Bhutan.
 Four road blocks caused by falling debris are reported on the Chukha–Phuntsholing road.
 Two homes in Haa report damage with three to four people having suffered minor injury.
 Thimphu Dzong has sustained some cracks in the Utse and one of the four corner towers.
 Occupants have been moved out to safer parts.
 Please remain calm and alert."